TheBrainFamily/cypress-cucumber-example/README.md

 You can use tags to select which test should run using [cucumber's tag expressions](https://github.com/cucumber/cucumber/tree/master/tag-expressions).
 Keep in mind we are using newer syntax, eg. `'not @foo and (@bar or @zap)'`.
 In order to initialize tests using tags you will have to run cypress and pass TAGS environment variable.

+To make things faster and skip cypress opening a browser for every feature file (taking a couple seconds for each one), even the ones we want ignored, we use our own cypress-tags wrapper.
+It passes all the arguments to cypress, so use it the same way you would use cypress CLI.
+The only difference is it will first filter out the files we don't care about, based on the tags provided.

 ### Examples: